 Kampala, Uganda - Empowering young women to save in order to gain a University level education

 Johannesburg, South Africa - Training and mentoring business men and women as they learn to own successful businesses

 Locally we could not do what we do apart from amazing volunteers, designers, photographers, writers, accountants, advisers, teachers, and marketers.
-Some contributers we would especially like to mention:

 To see people genuinely freed from the poverty and slavery of their situation and spirit.

 To provide job-skills training for refugees and exploited women through our brick and mortar store.